 These early years are also critical for the whole family.
 This is when families start learning how to support and nurture their child, how to meet their child's needs, and how to adapt positively to having a child with a disability or a developmental delay.

 The Australian Government offers early intervention services to children through two key programs:

 - Better Start for Children with Disability (Better Start).

-These programmes have helped over 40,000 children, their families and carers access the services they need.
+These programs have helped over 58,000 children, their families and carers, to access over 2.1 million services they need, to a value of almost $437m.
 More information is available on the parents and carers page.